Placebo: Negative effects

 Another negative consequence is that placebos can cause side-effects associated with real treatment.
-Failure to minimise nocebo side-effects in clinical trials and clinical practice raises a number of recently explored ethical issues.

 Withdrawal symptoms can also occur after placebo treatment.
 This was found, for example, after the discontinuation of the Women's Health Initiative study of hormone replacement therapy for menopause.
 Women had been on placebo for an average of 5.7 years.
 Moderate or severe withdrawal symptoms were reported by 4.8% of those on placebo compared to 21.3% of those on hormone replacement.

 Ethics

 In research trials

 Knowingly giving a person a placebo when there is an effective treatment available is a bioethically complex issue.
 While placebo-controlled trials might provide information about the effectiveness of a treatment, it denies some patients what could be the best available (if unproven) treatment.
 Informed consent is usually required for a study to be considered ethical, including the disclosure that some test subjects will receive placebo treatments.

 The ethics of placebo-controlled studies have been debated in the revision process of the Declaration of Helsinki.
 Of particular concern has been the difference between trials comparing inert placebos with experimental treatments, versus comparing the best available treatment with an experimental treatment; and differences between trials in the sponsor's developed countries versus the trial's targeted developing countries.

 Some suggest that existing medical treatments should be used instead of placebos, to avoid having some patients not receive medicine during the trial.